 What's The Best Tick Repellent For Kids?
 Summer Tick Protection

 It’s summertime; the weather’s nice and the kids are doing everything outdoors: at camp, playing in the yard, going to the beach, and more.
 Parents do their best to protect children from imminent danger, but what can often be overlooked are the dangers of disease -carrying ticks, mosquitos, and other biting insects.
+Choosing a safe and effective tick repellent for your child is an essential step in protecting your family from ticks this summer.
+Learn more below!

-Where to Watch Out for Ticks
+Where to Watch Out for Ticks This Summer

 While mosquitos and biting flies seem impossible to avoid in the summer months, ticks are much more inconspicuous and require a watchful eye.
 During the peak months, an average of 5,000 people will contract Lyme disease or another tick-borne illness per week.
 And kids are just as susceptible as any adult, if not more, to contract tick-borne illnesses.